Overview

 The School of Natural Sciences conducts research, and delivers teaching, on all aspects of the natural world, from the formation of the earth, the behaviour of the environment, the evolution and ecology of its organisms and its interactions with human society.

-Trinity’s School of Engineering is ranked in the top 100 engineering schools in the world and offers outstanding teaching by Engineers who are at the forefront of their field worldwide.
+Trinity’s School of Engineering offers outstanding teaching by engineers who are at the forefront of their field worldwide.
 The School of Engineering is a vibrant, intellectual community of innovative researchers, teachers and students, which combines high-quality teaching with expansive research activity.

 Graduate skills and career opportunities

 Graduates from this programme will be highly skilled and employable in both industrial and governmental organisations both here in Ireland as well as overseas.
-Recent graduates from the Civil Engineering stream who have specialised in Environmental Engineering are working in R&D, Civil Engineering and Environmental Consultancies, Project Engineers, Environmental Regulation, Energy companies, mining companies as well as setting up new ventures and spin outs.
+Recent graduates from the Civil Engineering stream who have specialised in Environmental Engineering are working in R&D, civil engineering and environmental consultancies, environmental regulation, energy companies, mining companies as well as setting up new ventures/

-Our environmental engineers and scientist graduates are also working in the design and development of environmental solutions with leading engineering consultancies such as Arup, RPS, ESB International, Shell, IBM etc. Such companies have a strong demand for high quality graduates at the Masters (and Ph.D.) level due to the high technical level off their work.
-Environmental Engineers and scientists also find employment in governmental regulatory organisations and other institutions such as Local Authorities, Environmental Protection Agency, Geological Survey Ireland, Teagsac as well in Humanitarian Non-Governmental Organisations (Concern, GOAL, Selfhelp Africa).
+Our environmental engineers and scientist graduates are also working in the design and development of environmental solutions with leading engineering consultancies such as Arup, RPS, ESB International, Shell and IBM.
+Such companies have a strong demand for high quality graduates at Masters (and Ph.D.) level due to the high technical level off their work.
+Environmental engineers and scientists also find employment in governmental regulatory organisations and other institutions such as local authorities, Environmental Protection Agency, Geological Survey Ireland, Teagsac as well in Humanitarian Non-Governmental Organisations (Concern, GOAL, Selfhelp Africa).

 Your degree and what you’ll study